 Substitutions and Variations

-- For a stronger orange flavor, you could try adding a little bit of orange zest (½-1 tsp).
+- For a stronger orange flavor, try adding a little bit of orange zest (½-1 tsp).
 I do not suggest adding orange extract as this will leave you with an artificial flavor.

 How to Store Ninja Creami Orange Creamsicle Ice Cream

-If you don't finish the full pint in one sitting, you can refreeze this orange sherbet recipe.
+If you don't finish the full pint in one sitting, you can refreeze this orange ice cream.
 Smooth out the top of the leftover ice cream so you have a level surface.
 Place the lid back on and freeze.
 When ready to eat, follow steps 3-6 again, warming the base slightly and spinning the ice cream base on light ice cream.
 Re-spin as needed.

 More of my Favorite Ninja Creami Recipes